 When designing your mail, make your goal and CTA its focus.
 Don’t bury your CTA in busy graphics or too much text.
 Consider using a modern direct mail template system that makes it easy to move components around and customize your design.

 7. Send your mail.

-This is the part of the process that many businesses find difficult, since printing and sending large volumes of mail to hundreds (or thousands) of different addressees can be complicated.
-Most businesses work directly with a direct mail processor or print and mail shop to handle the printing, postage, and sending of the direct mail campaign.
+Many businesses find mailing challenging; printing and sending large volumes of mail to hundreds (or thousands) of different addresses can be a logistical nightmare.
+Most businesses work directly with a direct mail processor, print and mail shop, or other direct mail solution to handle the direct mail campaign’s printing, postage and mailing.

 Examples of successful direct mail marketing campaigns

 Check out a few successful direct mail marketing campaigns to get inspired about your own direct mail efforts.

 Source: Athens Business Group